 Below you will read 6 ways to find time for yoga.

 Finding time for yoga or any type of exercise can seem challenging, but it doesn’t have to be.
-If you have checked out my April Yoga Report, you know that I spend a lot of time doing yoga and exercising.

 I work full time as a second-grade teacher, teach after-school classes and I put in at least 20 hours into my blog each week.
 How do I fit in 30+ hours of yoga/exercise in a month?